The Three “S’s”

 We set standards by achieving accreditation with various agencies.
 This summer, the Medical Center will again be reviewed by the Accreditation Association for Ambulatory Healthcare(AAAHC).
 This is important in assuring patients that our facility participates in ongoing self-evaluation, peer review and education to continuously improve its care and services.
 We commit to a thorough, on-site survey by AAAHC health care professionals.

 Are you concerned about radiation?
 No worries; the Medical Center is Gold Seal Approved by the American College of Radiology.
 This means the facility has gone through a rigorous review process to determine that high standards are met.
-Additionally, the Medical Center utilizes radiation reduction software for our patients’ safety.
+Additionally, the Medical Center utilizes radiation reduction software and ER Laboratory Testing for patients’ safety.

 To further enhance the Medical Center’s commitment to safety, we contract with an independent risk-management firm to monitor processes and adherence to all things governmental.